-Tucked along Fulton Street on the East Side of the City, the Horse Inn has been local eatery since 1920.
+Tucked along Fulton Street on the east side of the City, the Horse Inn has been a local restaurant since 1920.
 In fact, it’s the longest continuously running restaurant in the City, a detail which made the telling of its relationship with the longest continuously running public market in the Country a natural fit for our first in the Stories of Market series.

 Matt Russell and his wife, Starla, own the Horse Inn, a Lancaster staple that offers delicious, seasonally focused meals and one-of-a-kind cocktails in a cozy environment.
 It is a special place where local reigns and inspires dishes on a daily basis.